 32 Easy Ways to A Happy And Successful Life

-(Authors Note: Once you hit a certain age, there comes a point where you stop thinking about the past, and the level of regret you had would evolve to appreciation.
+(Authors Note: Once you hit a certain age, there comes a point where you stop thinking about the past, and the level of regret you once had would slowly evolve to appreciation.

 However, there are times when I wish I had learned a few things a bit early in life.
 Imagine if there was some sort of self-improvement class I could have taken in school to prepare me for the real world, that would’ve been sweet.